IFTESHAN123/Delta-demo/README.md

 # delta-demo
-this is a demo  git and git hub class
+this is a demo  git and git hub class.